Treatment Updated Medically Reviewed 7 min read

 When First-Line Treatment Stops Working

-Most mesothelioma patients begin treatment with cisplatin and pemetrexed chemotherapy.
+Most people with mesothelioma begin treatment with cisplatin and pemetrexed chemotherapy.
 When the disease progresses, meaning tumors grow or new lesions appear, doctors recommend second-line treatment.
 Second-line options have expanded significantly, with immunotherapy combinations and clinical trials offering new hope.

 Options Are Expanding